armory/docs/content/en/docs/armory-agent/agent-troubleshooting.md

 ---
-title: Troubleshooting
+title: Troubleshooting the Armory Agent Service and Plugin
+linkTitle: Troubleshooting
 weight: 6
+description: >
+  Successful installation and startup messages, common errors, tips, and gRPC endpoint testing.
 ---

-## Agent plugin
+## Agent plugin messages

 After a successful plugin installation, `spin-clouddriver-grpc` (or `spin-clouddriver-ha-grpc`) service should be up: